 If you’ve never made overnight oats before, this recipe is a good place to start.
 This recipe uses old-fashioned oats and cinnamon, chia seeds, almond or peanut butter, milk, fruit, and maple syrup or honey.
 Depending on the fruit you use, you can either add it the night before or throw it on top of your oats in the morning.

-This vegan recipe combines green tea with breakfast for the great taste and benefits of matcha.
+This vegan breakfast recipe combines green tea oats for the great taste and benefits of matcha.
 Pumpkin seeds make this more of a fall recipe, and coconut flakes add sweetness.
 If you don’t like peanut or almond butter, you’re in luck!
-This recipe doesn’t include any nut butters, and it makes a perfect light breakfast or snack.
+This recipe doesn’t include any nut butter, and it makes a perfect light breakfast or snack.

 Most overnight oat recipes use fruit as a topping, but what about your daily serving of vegetables?
 This carrot cake version uses grated carrots to make a sweet breakfast. and it can be topped with Greek yogurt and pecans for both flavor and presentation.
 Nobody said you can’t get fancy at breakfast.